 One person who has done most to promote its fundamental value, beyond the computing business, is Daniel Dennett.
 He’s developed it in many forms with his own students and collaborators over his years in Cognitive Science at Tufts University, and his “Seven Secrets of Computer Power” has been published in various forms.
 Most recently as Chapter 24 of his Intuition Pumps and Other Tools for Thinking.
 And, as part of a series on “Convergence”, that chapter has also been published as a booklet by the Royal Institution and the Brain Mind Forum and Real Time Club associated with the British Computer Society.
-The proposal here involves these same organisations in collaboration with the Rationalist Association.
+(The proposal here may involve these same organisations in collaboration with the Rationalist Association.)

 Dan Dennett’s “Seven Secrets” work – with due acknowledgement to Turing – demystifies computing by showing that the fundamentals of computation are very simple and very few.
 So simple and few that Rule 7 is “there are no more rules”.